-The United Nations Security Council on Friday (15 June), voted in favour of retaining the U.N.
+Background: The United Nations Security Council on Friday (15 June), voted in favour of retaining the U.N.
 Emergency Force in Cyprus for a further six-month period, until December 15th.
 Fourteen members voted for the resolution and the People's Republic of China abstained.

 The force has been on duty in the Mediterranean Island since March 1954, when it was sent after an outbreak of violent communal strife between Turkish and Greek Cypriots.